-Acceptable Solutions Performance Criteria A1 P1 Outdoor storage areas for non-residential uses must comply with all of the following: Outdoor storage areas for non-residential uses must satisfy all of the following: (a) (b) be located behind the building line; all goods and materials stored must be unreasonable adverse impact on the be located, treated or screened to avoid unreasonable adverse impact on the visual screened from public view; amenity of the locality;

-- (c) not encroach upon car parking areas, driveways or landscaped areas. - (b) not encroach upon car parking areas, driveways or landscaped areas.
+Acc eptable Solutions Perf formance Criteria A1 P1 door storage areas for non-residential uses at comply with all of the following: door storage areas for non-residential uses at satisfy all of the following: (a) be located behind the building line; (a) be located, treated or screened to avoid (b) all goods and materials stored must be screened from public view; unreasonable adverse impact on the visual amenity of the locality; (c) not encroach upon car parking areas, driveways or landscaped areas. (b) not encroach upon car parking areas, driveways or landscaped areas.